T41ll0W/Portswigger/Path Traversal/Simple_Case.md

+# Path Traversal Exploitation: Simple Case

 🇬🇧
-# Path Traversal Exploitation

 This section focuses on exploiting a **Path Traversal** vulnerability by manipulating the `$_GET` variable (`'filename'`) in the URL.
 Path Traversal occurs when an application does not properly sanitize user input, allowing attackers to access files outside the intended directory.